 The classic image of a brown tabby Maine Coon causes many people to assume that the most common Maine Coon color is brown, but what a lot of people actually don’t know is that brown tabbies really are black!

-The reason behind this is simple: a tabby cat’s true pigment is determined by the color of their stripes.
+The reason behind this is simple: a tabby cat’s true pigment is determined by the color of its stripes.
 Even though brown tabbies appear to be mostly brown, because their stripes are actually black, that means that, genetically, they are black in color.

 Rarest Maine Coon Color